boris-kz/CogAlg/README.md

 - these distances and proportions are also compared to find “equivariance” or affine transformations,
 - capsules also send direct feedback to lower layer (dynamic routing), vs. trans-hidden-layer backprop in ANN

 But measure of similarity in CapsNet (“agreement” in dynamic routing) is an unprincipled dot product, vs. additive compression in CogAlg.
 This is very common, most recognition algorithms use matrix multiplication.
-But conceptually, similarity is a common subset of comparands, and multiplication vastly exaggerates it by forming a superset.
-Exaggeration adds resistance to noise, but the distinction between input and noise is case-specific, it should be learned and updated along with the input itself.
+Conceptually, similarity is a common subset of comparands, and multiplication vastly exaggerates it by forming a superset.
+Exaggeration adds resistance to noise, but at the cost of drastically impaired precision.
+Distinction between input and noise is case-specific, it should be learned from the input itself, not built in the algorithm.

-Common subset of two integers is the smaller of them, = compression of represented magnitude by replacing larger input with a difference between inputs.
-This is a direct implication of information theory: compression is a measure of similarity, but no one else seems to use it from the bottom up.
-It’s not sufficient, basic working measure is a deviation of minimum projected by co-derived difference: (minimum - difference) - average (minimum - difference).
-But minimum is unavoidable as a starting point.
+Common subset of two integers is the smaller of them, = compression of represented magnitude by replacing larger input with the difference between inputs.
+This is a direct implication of information theory: compression must be a measure of similarity, but no one else seems to use it from the bottom up.
+It’s not sufficient per se, basic working measure would probably be more complex, but minimum is unavoidable as a starting point.

 Some other problems I have with current implementation of CapsNet:
+- CapsNet is initially fully-connected, with a network-centric bias toward uniform matrix operations, vs conditional unfolding.
+CogAlg search is selective over incremental dimensionality and distance.
-- they use CNN for initial layers, to recognize basic features, but a truly general method would apply the same principles on all levels of processing, any differentiation should be learned rather than built-in.
+- they use CNN for initial layers, to recognize basic features, but a truly general method should apply the same principles on all levels of processing, any differentiation should be learned rather than built-in.
-- capsules of all layers contain the same parameters: probability and pose variables, while I think the number of parameters should be incremental with elevation, each level forms new and higher-order derivatives.
+- capsules of all layers contain the same parameters: probability and pose variables, while I think the number of parameters should be incremental with elevation: each level forms derivatives of input parameters.
-- the number of layers is pre-determined by design, while I think it should be incremental with experience.
+- the number of layers is fixed, while I think it should be incremental with experience.

 My patterns have match instead of probability, a miss that includes pose variables, plus selected properties of lower-level patterns.
 In my terms, Hinton’s equivariance is a match between misses: differences and distances.
 All these variables are derived by incrementally complex comparison: core operation on all levels of CogAlg.

 My hierarchy is also dynamic: pattern is displaced from level by a miss to new input, then forwarded to existing or newly formed higher level.
 So, higher-level patterns include lower-level variables, as well as their derivatives.
 The derivatives are summed within pattern, then evaluated for extending intra-pattern search and feedback.
 Thus, both hierarchy of patterns per system and sub-hierarchy of variables per pattern expand with experience.